-An Individual Voluntary Arrangement (IVA) allows you to settle your debt over a fixed period of 5-6 years.
+An IVA allows you to settle your debt over a fixed period of 5-6 years.
 You pay reduced payments based on what you can afford.

-- The affects of an IVA.
+- The affects of the Arrangement.
 Is it right for you?

 Want help to start an IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts